GDPR as an Architecture Advantage: Why On-Device AI Ends the Privacy Debate

 Anyone deploying AI-based camera systems in Europe faces the first question immediately: what happens with the video data?
 Where is it stored?
 Who has access?

 For many companies, GDPR compliance for cloud-based video analysis represents a genuine obstacle.
-Gradion EdgeAI took a different path: instead of retrofitting compliance onto a cloud architecture, the problem is solved through the architecture itself.
+EdgeAI Services took a different path: instead of retrofitting compliance onto a cloud architecture, the problem is solved through the architecture itself.

 On-device processing renders the bulk of the data privacy debate moot.